-The roof was a gable design covered with asphalt/fiberglass shingles.
-Observation of the roof surfaces and flashing was performed from a ladder at the eaves due to excessive pitch.
+The roof was a gable and valley design covered with asphalt/fiberglass shingles.
+Observation of the roof surfaces and flashing was performed by walking on the roof and from the ground with the aid of telephoto lenses.
 There was one layer of shingles.

-The roof shingles exhibited no curling and light surface wear.
+The roof shingles exhibited light curling and light surface wear.
 Several areas were tested for lifted edges, and lifted edges were not observed.
-Nail pops were not observed.
-Evidence of a hail event was not observed.
+Nail pops were observed, evidence of a hail event was not observed.
 Previous repairs were not observed.

-These conditions indicate the roof shingles were near the middle of their useful life.
+These conditions indicate the roof shingles were in the second half of their useful life.